iTwin/appui/common/api/appui-react.api.md

 import { MessageBoxValue } from '@itwin/core-frontend';
 import { MessageSeverity } from '@itwin/appui-abstract';
 import { MessageType } from '@itwin/core-react';
-import { NestedStagePanelKey } from '@itwin/appui-layout-react';
-import { NestedStagePanelsManagerProps } from '@itwin/appui-layout-react';
 import { NineZoneDispatch } from '@itwin/appui-layout-react';
 import { NineZoneLabels } from '@itwin/appui-layout-react';
 import { NineZoneManager } from '@itwin/appui-layout-react';
 import { NineZoneManagerProps } from '@itwin/appui-layout-react';
-import { NineZoneStagePanelManagerProps } from '@itwin/appui-layout-react';
 import { NineZoneState } from '@itwin/appui-layout-react';
 import { NoChildrenProps } from '@itwin/core-react';
 import { NodeCheckboxRenderProps } from '@itwin/core-react';